 Investors make or receive money from mutual funds through income and capital gains distributions.
 Income distributions include interest and dividends.
 Capital gains occur when you sell your mutual fund units at a higher price than what you paid for them.
 If the unit price has decreased in value, you incur a capital loss.

 Taxes due on mutual fund returns depend on whether you hold the mutual funds within a registered or non-registered account.
-Return on mutual fund holdings within a registered account are not taxed until funds are withdrawn (and for a TFSA account, they are never taxed).
+Return on mutual fund holdings within a registered account is not taxed until funds are withdrawn (and for a TFSA account, they are never taxed).
 For mutual funds held in a non-registered account, distributions are taxed based on whether it is considered as interest, dividends, or capital gains.

 Risks of Investing in Mutual Funds